 Showing 1-24 of 281 items found in Arts & Culture

 An artist studio and gallery exhibiting more than 80 contemporary original paintings.
-Artists were "Chicago Artists of the Year" 2009-2011.
+Artists featured were among the winners of the "Chicago Artists of the Year" awards between 2009-2011.

 One of the most important archaeological sites in Illinois, Albany Mounds contains evidence of continuous human habitation over the past 10,000 years.

 The Alexis Museum houses numerous fascinating displays that depict the early days of the community.

 This museum has a large collection of post cards from the 1904 World's Fair, a drum from the civil war, Native American artifacts, old uniforms, and school artifacts.

 Entertaining audiences since 1934, the Alton Little Theater offers a season of great live theatrical performances from dramas to comedies to everyone's favorite musicals.
 The Alton Little Theater is one of the oldest community theaters in the state of Illinois.

 Winged monsters, explorers, riverboats and a gentle giant.
 The Alton Museum of History & Art shows the crossroads of American history in Alton.
 The museum is located in the historic Loomis Hall across from the Wadlow statue.
 Loomis Hall is the oldest building in the state of Illinois continuously utilized for education.
 One of the most popular rooms, the Wadlow Room, pays tribute to Alton's "Gentle Giant" and the World's Tallest Man.
 The Pioneer Room explores the history of Alton from the Lewis & Clark Expedition to the Civil War with exhibits on Elijah Lovejoy, the Lincoln-Douglas Debates and the "Alton Route" on the Underground Railroad.
 Hours: Wednesday - Saturday 10 a.m. - 4 p.m., Sunday 1 - 4 p.m.